jxeal/webrtc/README.md

 6. Then paste the answer SDP (which again automatically copies to clipboard) in the send answer input
 7. It is connected now (hopefully!)

-Now you can send text from one side to other, and a history is shown of the sent and received messages.
+Now you can send text from one side to other.
+A history is shown of the sent and received messages.